How to Get Commercial Cleaning Contracts: Find Bids and Win More Clients

 7. Offer contract extensions and renewals

-- Keep tabs on when signed contracts are expiring, so that you can offer renewals with plenty of time for your client to consider.
+- Scheduled check-ins: Keep tabs on when signed contracts expire, so that you can offer renewals with plenty of time for your client to consider.
+Track contract end dates and reach out 60–90 days in advance.

-- Briefly go over the past contract terms, making sure the services still match the client’s expectations.
+- Service expansion proposals: Briefly go over the past contract terms, making sure the services still match the client’s expectations.
 If they seem open, upsell your services by letting the client know about extra options or add-ons that they might enjoy.

-Now that you know how to find commercial cleaning contracts, you’re ready to bid on regular work, improve cash flow, and grow your cleaning business.
+Now that you know how to find commercial cleaning contracts and how to win them, you’re ready to bid on regular work, improve cash flow, and grow your cleaning business.

 Frequently Asked Questions